Gregory Adam Haile: Career

+Building on the work he has been doing during his senior fellowship at Mossavar-Rahami Center, as leader of Strategos Group's Higher Education and Workforce Training practice, Haile guides the consultancy's efforts in advising private sector companies on economic mobility, workforce development, and the integration of AI technologies, while supporting higher education institutions in their pursuit of innovation.

+During the Biden Administration, Haile also served on the U.S.- EU Talent for Growth Task Force.
+Co-chaired by the U.S. Secretary of Commerce and the U.S. Secretary of State, the task force assembled 6 U.S. leaders from business, labor and education, with counterparts from the EU to build on workforce initiatives from both sides of the Atlantic, to catalyze and advance human capital in technology fields.
+He was the only college president appointed to the Task Force based on the success of Broward College's many workforce training programs, including bachelors and associate degrees, certificate, apprenticeship, and micro-credentialing programs.

-Haile has served as the seventh president of Broward College since July 2018.
+Haile served as the seventh president of Broward College from July 2018-September 2023.

 During his investiture (formal installation) speech, Haile announced an expanded business model for Broward College, Broward UP™, with the goal of improving access to higher education for residents in six Broward County ZIP codes with disproportionately high unemployment rates, low education attainment, and low household income.

 Under his leadership, Broward College was named a top-10 finalist for the Aspen Prize for Community College Excellence in 2019 and 2021 (with distinction), received $30 million from philanthropist MacKenzie Scott (the largest private gift in its history), and the U.S. Department of Education named Broward UP a Promise Neighborhood, awarding $30 million over five years – the largest grant in the College's history.